 There are a variety of nutrient dense green powders that can significantly increase the nutritional value of whatever they are added to.
-Some such powders include matcha, spirulina, and chlorella.
-Just a fun fact, spirulina generally imparts little-to-no flavor, so it could be used as a natural green food coloring!
+Some such powders include matcha, barley grass, wheat grass, and chlorella.
+However, we do not recommend spirulina as it can produce hepatotoxins and neurotoxins.

 Add these healthy powders to recipes such as smoothies, juices, baked goods, and homemade granola.
 You should be able get most of these greens powders at your local health food store.
 Alternatively, you can buy them online at Amazon.com or iHerb.com.

 8. Snack on Kale Chips

 Delicious and nutritious, kale chips are a great snack.
 Kale chips are now widely available in heath food stores, and in some grocery stores.
 They come in many flavors, so you’ll be sure to find one that you love.